• Home

 the courage) to do himself.

-broken image
+Section image

 My poetry collection ‘Taking Apart the Bird Trap’ was the result of this constant writing about my father.
 A book about grief is a book about love and relationship.
-To date, it is the greatest expression of love I have ever produced.
-The writing of it took me into a state of introspection and this led me to make huge changes in my life, including moving away from toxic relationships and applying the lessons my father had taught me – namely, to slow down and be present, spend more time in the natural world and not care an iota of what people thought.
+To date, it is the greatest expression of love I have produced.
+The writing of it took me into a state of introspection and led me to make huge changes in my life, including leaving toxic relationships and applying the lessons my father had taught me – namely, to slow down and be present, spend more time in the natural world and not care an iota of what people thought.
 Through poetry, I interrogated the varied impacts my father and both my parents had upon my life, my childhood, the patterns I had subconsciously played out, and how I would move in the world now with everything I had learned about myself.

 Poetry has always been the thing that got me up in the morning and has been since I was a child, but never had it been there for me as it was in the aftermath of my father’s death.
-It became a mirror with which to peer through.
+It became a mirror I peered into.
 It became a vehicle to carry me through my grief.
 Writing the collection transported me to a place where I could possibly feel joy again.
-By looking deeply into my grief rather than distracting myself from it, this sad accident that happened to an old, disoriented man on a harsh road could be something beyond a senseless tragedy.
+By looking deeply into my grief rather than distracting myself from it, this sad accident that happened to an elderly, disoriented man on a harsh road could be something beyond a senseless tragedy.
 I allowed the loss to change me.
 The version of me that lives on from him cares less about accolades and approval, knows that I am the only one who can save me, and understands that the moments we have with each other are all we have and are precious beyond what we currently perceive.
 The rest is clutter.
 So, stay that bit longer.
 Leave not one thing unsaid.
 And write.

 Amanda Anastasi is a Melbourne poet and author of Taking Apart the Bird Trap (Recent Work Press, 2024) and The Inheritors (Black Pepper Publishing, 2021).
 Her work has been anthologised and published in journals locally and internationally.
+Amanda will be leading a workshop for others wishing to explore grief through creative writing.
+Bookings for 'Writing Workshop for Processing Grief', to be held on Sunday, 7th December 2025 in Brunswick, can be made here.
+The upcoming Zoom version of the workshop, which you can join from the comfort of your own home, can be booked here.

 Previous